compose-spec/compose-spec/03-compose-file.md

 ### Profiles

 Profiles allow to adjust the Compose application model for various usages and environments.
-A Compose implementation SHOULD allow the user to define a set of active profiles.
+A Compose implementation should allow the user to define a set of active profiles.
 The exact mechanism is implementation specific and MAY include command line flags, environment variables, etc.

 The Services top-level element supports a `profiles` attribute to define a list of named profiles.
 Services without